Rules and Regulations

-To be eligible to vote a Full Member must have paid its membership fees and all dues to the Confederation in full.
+To be eligible to vote a voting Member must have paid its membership fees and all dues to the Confederation in full.

-Each Full Member will have the right to vote for as many candidates as there are vacant seats.
+Each voting Member will have the right to vote for as many candidates as there are vacant seats.

-Each Full Member must be present physically at the General Meeting or AGM or may appoint another Full Member that is attending to vote by proxy on its behalf.
+Each voting Member must be present physically at the General Meeting or AGM or may appoint another voting Member that is attending to vote by proxy on its behalf.

 The Director General will make available for public display outside the venue of the WYSE Travel Confederation Annual General Meeting, the full list of members eligible to vote in person, or specifying the identity of the member holding the proxy.